ngpeijiun/ngpeijiun.github.io/school/sec/math/m-05-ratio-and-proportion.md

     **Solution 2**

-    The inverse proportion of number of men to number of days:
+    The inverse proportion of number of men to number of days

     $$
     4:\frac{1}{10} =20:\frac{1}{x}